Feature learning as alignment: a structural property of gradient descent in non-linear neural networks: Increasing the centered contribution to the NFC strengthens feature learning

 \subsection{Feature learning and initialization}

 One factor that modulates the level of feature learning is the scale of the initialization in each layer.
-In our experiments training networks with unmodified gradient descent, we observe that the centered NFA will increasingly dominate the uncentered NFA with decreasing initialization (third panel, first row, Figure~\ref{fig: NFA measurements, speed fixing}).
-Further, as the centered NFA increases in contribution to the uncentered quantity, the strength of the UC-NFA, and to a lesser extent, the C-NFA increases (Figure~\ref{fig: NFA measurements, speed fixing}).
-The decreases in correspondence between these quantities is also associated with a decrease in the feature quality of the NFM (Appendix~\ref{app: initialization and feature learning}) and test error (Figure~\ref{fig: NFA measurements decay 0}) for the chain monomial task.
+In our experiments training networks with unmodified gradient descent, we observe that the centered NFC will increasingly dominate the uncentered NFC with decreasing initialization (third panel, first row, Figure~\ref{fig: NFA measurements, speed fixing}).
+Further, as the centered NFC increases in contribution to the uncentered quantity, the strength of the UC-NFC, and to a lesser extent, the C-NFC increases (Figure~\ref{fig: NFA measurements, speed fixing}).
+The decreases in correspondence between these quantities is also associated with a decrease in the feature quality of the NFM (Appendix~\ref{app: initialization and feature learning}), for the chain monomial task.

 For fully-connected networks with homogeneous activation functions, such as ReLU, and no normalization layers, decreasing initialization scale is equivalent to decreasing the scale of the outputs, since we can write $f(Wx) = a^{-p} f(a W x)$ for any scalar $a$ for any homogenous activation $f$.
 This in turn is equivalent to increasing the scale of the labels.
 Therefore, decreasing initialization forces the weights to change more in order to fit the labels, leading to more change in $F$ from its initialization.
-Conceptually, this aligns with the substantial line of empirical and theoretical evidence that increasing initialization scale or output scaling transitions training between the lazy and feature learning regimes \cite{ChizatLazyTraining, InitLazyTraining, TempCheck, LargeInitGrokking}.
+Conceptually, this aligns with the substantial line of empirical and theoretical evidence that increasing initialization scale or output scaling transitions training between the lazy and feature learning regimes \citep{ChizatLazyTraining, InitLazyTraining, TempCheck, LargeInitGrokking}.

-This relationship suggests that small initialization can be broadly applied to increase the change in \NFM{}, and the strength of the \UCNFA{}.
+This relationship suggests that small initialization can be broadly applied to increase the change in \NFM{}, and the value of the \UCNFC{}.
 However, this may not be ideal; for example, if the activation function is differentiable at $0$, small initialization leads to a network which is approximately linear.
 This may lead to low expressivity unless the learning dynamics can increase the weight magnitude.